Skip to main content

 Dynamic script tools

 Every active shell script in your ConnectWise RMM tenant is also registered as its own tool named cw-rmm-script-<slug>.
 Each one accepts the script’s published parameters plus a list of target endpoint UUIDs (or a company ID if you set targetType: COMPANY).
-The agent’s policy classifier picks a default policy per script based on its name and description, and you can override it from the ConnectWise RMM integration detail page in the dashboard.
+The agent’s policy classifier picks a default policy per script based on its name and description.
+You can override it from the ConnectWise RMM integration detail page.

 Policies

-ConnectWise RMM is an integration.
 Per-tool and per-script policies are configured on the ConnectWise RMM integration detail page (open it from MSP Settings → Integrations).
-See Policies for an overview of policy modes.
+See Approval settings for an overview.